 Little Ones Too provides a thoughtfully prepared Montessori environment designed to support the development of empowerment and independence.
 Carefully guided, as appropriate by their teacher, students choose their own works based on their curiosity, imagination, and level of interest.
 The small group setting, with individualized care, is truly one of a kind.
 Children who participate in this program, will have the opportunity to reach their highest social and academic potential while being cared for in a peaceful and beautiful environment.
-We are currently serving children between the ages of 6 and 9 years old.
-However, we will be able to enroll children between the ages of 3 years old and 9 years old starting September 2021!
-Current hours of operation are 8:00am-3:15pm.
+We are currently serving children between the ages of 3 years old and 9 years old.
+Current hours of operation are 7:45am-4:15pm.

 The Montessori Experience